-Construction is hard work and it can be difficult to keep a positive and motivated crew when the days are long, the weather doesn’t cooperate, and there are setbacks on the job site.
+Construction is hard work, and it can be challenging to keep a positive and motivated crew when the days are long, the weather doesn’t cooperate, and there are setbacks on the job site.

 A happy worker is a much more productive worker than one that is unsatisfied with their employer.

 Watch the video to check out these 10 tips for how to improve employee morale in construction.
 You can motivate your crew with this blueprint for success.

 1. The Right Team Needs the Right Tools